MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Canada/how-to-define-check-layouts.md

 ---
-    title: How to: Define Check Layouts | Microsoft Docs
+    title: How to Define Check Layouts | Microsoft Docs
     description: In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you can design your checks to conform with the standards set by the local authorities.
 Check images can be printed in English, French, or Spanish.
     services: project-madeira
     documentationcenter: ''